hail-is/hail/dev-docs/services/ci/README.md

 Note: It's not actually quite as waterfall-y as this.
 In fact the jobs are all running in a hail batch, and each package being built and service being deployed has its own path through the DAG.
-So it's quite possible that services are deploy/test-ing in parallel, and that the deploy for one service might happen before the test for another has completed.
+So it's quite possible that services are deploy/test-ing in parallel, and that the deploy and test jobs for one service might all complete before the deploy and test for another have even started.

-This should all be fine, because we only merge in the first place if the PR in question has already passed tests against the current SHA of the watched branch.
+This should all be fine.
+Because we only merge in the first place if the PR in question has already passed tests against the current SHA of the watched branch.

+> [!NOTE]
-Examples of CI deploy runs can be seen by searching through the production batch log, as long as you have developer permissions.
-For example: `/batches?q=user+%3D+ci%0D%0Adeploy+%3D+1`
+> CI deploy runs in hail.is can be seen [here](https://batch.hail.is/batches?q=user+%3D+ci%0D%0Adeploy+%3D+1).
+> Note:
+> - You will need to be a member of the `ci` billing project to view these logs.
+> - Due to the numbers of batches involved, this page may take a while to load

 #### CI Deploy Timeline